salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Can't find any active scratch orgs, Dev Hubs, or other orgs.
 Either log into an org or create a scratch org, and then try again.

+# error.UserTerminatedDeployForExpiredOrg

+The target-org found in the configuration is expired.
+The user terminated the deploy.

+# warning.TargetOrgIsExpired

+The target-org, "%s", is expired.
+Do you want to pick another org?